 optional third element, a post workshop activity, including an individual review with the facilitator, aimed at creating a personal development plan based on the knowledge you have gained from the

-career.
-On completion of the programme, you will be in a position to decide if this is the right path for you and how to place your foot firmly on the first rung to success.
+completion of the programme, you will be in a position to decide if this is the right path for you and how to place your foot firmly on the first rung to success.